 Charles County Observation-Well Network

-The Charles County water-level network is one of five observation-well networks maintained by MGS and funded through cooperative agreements with Anne Arundel, Calvert, Charles, Queen Anne’s, and St. Mary’s counties.
+The Charles County water-level network is one of three county observation-well networks maintained by MGS and funded through county cooperative agreements.
+Other counties include Anne Arundel and Queen Anne’s counties.

 The primary objective of these networks is to monitor the effects of water-supply withdrawals on groundwater levels at both a local (well field) and regional scale.
 More specifically the water-level data are used to help assess (1) long-term sustainability of the water supply; (2) well interference (drawdown at each well in a multiple-well system added to drawdowns at the other wells); (3) potential for increased development of the aquifers; (4) potential for salt-water intrusion, where applicable; and (5) the role of ground-water extraction in land subsidence.

 The Charles County observation-well network, initiated in 1999, is currently funded through a cooperative agreement between Maryland Geological Survey and Charles County Department of Planning and Growth Management.
-The network currently consists of 29 wells located mainly in the central and northern part of the County.
-Aquifers monitored include the Patuxent (13 wells), Lower Patapsco (8 wells), Upper Patapsco (5 wells), and Magothy (3 wells).
+The network currently consists of 27 wells located mainly in the central and northern part of the County.
+Aquifers monitored include the Patuxent (13 wells), Lower Patapsco (8 wells), Upper Patapsco (4 wells), and Magothy (2 wells).
 Frequency of measurement ranges from 6 times a year to semiannual (spring and fall).
+Groundwater withdrawals are also correlated with continuous water levels in 4 observation wells located in the Waldorf area (Magothy aquifer) and in the Bryans Road area (Patuxent aquifer system).
+Pumpage data were obtained from Charles County Department of Public Utilities.
+Generally, for all aquifers, increased pumpage occurs during summer and fall, causing water levels to decline while decreased pumpage occurs during winter and spring, causing a deceleration of declines.

 Current Water Level Trends

-Water levels in the Magothy aquifer continue to fluctuate in response to pumpage, but generally show slightly declining or flat trend.
-Current water levels range from 63.56 feet below sea level at Sun Valley (CH Be 43) to 130.21 feet below sea level at St. Charles (CH Bf 133).
+Water levels in the Magothy aquifer continue to fluctuate due to pumpage (water usage), but trends show an overall decline of about 1 foot per year (ft/yr).
+Water levels range from 65.78 ft below sea level at Sun Valley (CH Be 43) to 134.33 ft below sea level at St. Charles (CH Bf 133).
+Recent pumpage in the Waldorf area ranged from 2,085,234 gallons per day (Jan 2021) to 3,430,930 gallons per day (May 2021).

 Upper Patapsco aquifer

-Water levels in the Upper Patapsco aquifer have generally continued to decline in the last year.
-Current water levels range from 15.29 feet below sea level at Douglas Point (CH Da 21) to as much as 77.45 feet below sea level at St. Charles (CH Bf 157).
-A slight increase was noted at St. Charles (CH Bf 151).
+Water levels in the Upper Patapsco aquifer system continue to show slightly declining trends with the exception of those at Douglas Point (CH Da 21), which exhibit a flat trend.
+Water levels range from 15.59 ft below sea level at Douglas Point (CH Da 21) to 82.03 ft below sea level at St. Charles (CH Bf 157).

 Lower Patapsco aquifer